Presidency of Ulysses S. Grant: Peace policy

-At the core of the Peace Policy was putting the western reservations under the control of religious denominations.
-In 1872, the implementation of the policy involved the allotting of Indian reservations to religious organizations as exclusive religious domains.
+At the core of the Peace Policy was placing the western reservations under the control of religious denominations.
+In 1872, the implementation of the policy involved the allotment of Indian reservations to religious organizations as exclusive religious domains.
 Of the 73 agencies assigned, the Methodists received fourteen; the Orthodox Friends ten; the Presbyterians nine; the Episcopalians eight; the Roman Catholics seven; the Hicksite Friends six; the Baptists five; the Dutch Reformed five; the Congregationalists three; Christians two; Unitarians two; American Board of Commissioners for Foreign Missions one; and Lutherans one.
 Infighting between competitive missionary groups over the distribution of agencies was detrimental to Grant's Peace Policy.
-The selection criteria were vague and some critics saw the Peace Policy as violating Native American freedom of religion.
+The selection criteria were vague, and some critics saw the Peace Policy as violating Native American freedom of religion.
 In another setback, William Welsh, a prominent merchant, prosecuted the Bureau in a Congressional investigation over malfeasance.
-Although Parker was exonerated, legislation passed Congress that authorized the board to approve goods and services payments by vouchers from the Bureau.
-Parker resigned office, and Grant replaced Parker with reformer Francis A. Walker.
+Although Parker was exonerated, legislation was passed in Congress that authorized the board to approve goods and services payments by vouchers from the Bureau.
+Parker resigned from office, and Grant replaced Parker with reformer Francis A. Walker.

-Domestic affairs
+Domestic policy

 Holidays law

-On June 28, 1870, Grant approved and signed legislation that made Christmas, or December 25, a legal federal public Holiday within Washington D.C.
-Historian Ron White said this was done by Grant because of his passion to unify the nation.
+On June 28, 1870, Grant approved and signed legislation that made Christmas, on December 25, a legal federal public holiday in the national capital of Washington, D.C.
+According to historian Ron White, Grant did this because of his passion to unify the nation.
 During the early 19th Century in the United States, Christmas became more of a family-centered activity.
-Other Holidays, included in the law within Washington D.C., were New Year, Fourth of July, and Thanksgiving.
-The law affected 5,300 federal employees working in the District of Columbia, the nation's capital.
-The legislation was meant to adapt to similar laws in states surrounding Washington D.C. and "in every State of the Union."
+Other federal Holidays, included in the law within Washington, D.C., were New Year, Fourth of July, and Thanksgiving.